 - SSDE’s preparation to handle the project

 - Compatibility with the Growth and Transformation Plan

 - Criteria to determine which cities will participate in the project

 It was then decided that an agreement would be signed upon agreeing on the details of the project.
 A steering committee was also to be established in order to conduct the project.
 It would include members from Ethiopian Ministry of Urban Development and Housing (MUDHo), FTVET, Ethiopian Ministry of Education (MOE),Ethiopian Ministry of Environment, Forestry and Climate Change (MoEFCC), Ethiopian Ministry of Culture and Tourism (MOCT), and SSDE.

-Other issues that were tackled during this workshop included the study tour that four selected Ethiopian municipalities are to do in Sweden.
+Other issues that were tackled during this workshop included the study tour in Sweden in which four selected Ethiopian municipalities will participate.
 We discussed budget costs for the Tour, and criteria to determine which of the cities needed the most training.

 The creation of a training centre in Mekelle supervised by Mr. Adane Negash was also agreed upon.